terraform-titans/northcoders-cloud-engineering-final-project/README.md

 `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`

+On the ArgoCD dashboard, you will need to navigate to the repo section and add this repo to argo, using the

+- set up repo
+- set up b/e app
+- set up f/e app
+- set up prometheus app

 **[User won't need to deploy kubernetes, because Argo will do it??]**